-Despite being named after a Mexican state, the legendary Tabasco sauce actually comes from Louisiana.
-It is arguably the only American hot sauce with a truly iconic status.
+Tabasco Sauce is arguably the only American hot sauce with a truly iconic status.
 First made in the 19th century, Tabasco sauce was probably the spiciest condiment available at the time of its invention.
-Even today, some Americans enjoy Tabasco’s level of heat and consider it to be a more than adequate level of spiciness.
-But is Tabasco sauce really as hot as its reputation seems to imply it is?
+Even today, many Americans enjoy Tabasco’s level of heat and consider it to be a more than adequate level of spiciness.
+But is Tabasco sauce really spicy?
 Where does it rank on the Scoville scale?
 To understand how hot Tabasco sauce is, let’s consider a few important factors.

 The pepper in Tabasco sauce